-Our overseas mission is to the poor community of Tugwashanye in Zambia where Sr. Catherine Farrugia, a Maltese nun and a qualified nurse, runs an HIV/AIDS programme.
-As well as giving medical advice, Sr. Catherine tends to the physical, emotional and spiritual needs of those afflicted with HIV/AIDS with the help of two other sisters and some local ladies trained by them.
+Our overseas mission is to the poor community of Tugwashanye in Zambia where Sr. Catherine Farrugia, a Maltese nun and a qualified nurse, runs an HIV/AIDS Hepatitis programme.
+As well as giving medical advice, Sr. Catherine tends to the physical, emotional and spiritual needs of those afflicted with HIV/Hepatitis with the help of two other sisters and some local ladies trained by them.

-Sr. Catherine and her team work extremely enthusiastically bringing to their community an awareness of sexually transmitted diseases and HIV/Aids prevention with the aim of promoting healthy behavioural change.
+Sr. Catherine and her team work extremely enthusiastically bringing to their community an awareness of sexually transmitted diseases and prevention with the aim of promoting healthy behavioural change.

 Sr. Catherine is focusing our attention on the educational needs of the community of Tugwashanye.
 Education is not free and the indirect costs are great for a poor family.
 We consider supporting capable students as a step out of the poverty trap.
 Three students have so far managed to graduate from college.